Desoxy (psychedelic): Legal status

+Canada

+Desoxy is not a controlled substance in Canada as of 2025.

 United States

-In 1970 the Controlled Substances Act placed mescaline into Schedule I in the United States.
+Desoxy is not an explicitly controlled substance in the United States as of 2011.
+However, in 1970, the Controlled Substances Act placed mescaline into Schedule I in the United States.
 It is similarly controlled in other nations.
 Depending on whether or not it is intended for human consumption, 4-desoxymescaline could be considered an analogue of mescaline, under the Federal Analogue Act and similar bills in other countries, making it illegal to manufacture, buy, possess, or distribute without a DEA or related license.
-DESOXY is also an isomer of 2C-D which makes it a schedule 1 drug in the United States.
+In addition, DESOXY is a positional isomer of 2C-D, which makes it a Schedule I controlled substance in the United States.